 For more than a basic discount, a mall salesperson usually has to contact the seller for approval.
 Malls won’t generally do this unless you’re buying multiple items from the same booth or a single item valued at $100 or more.
 If you decide to ask for this courtesy, you can make an offer or ask for the best price.
 Either way, don’t expect to get more than 25 percent off, but keep in mind that 15 percent to 20 percent is more realistic.
 Other tactics and tips to follow:

 - Look for ND on tags.
 Some mall sellers mark tags “ND,” which stands for no discount.
 This usually means that the seller has priced the merchandise as reasonably as possible considering what they paid for the piece, and they aren't willing to negotiate further.
-In some instances, you can have mall personnel call the dealer to make an offer on ND merchandise, but this isn't common practice.
 Mall workers often have a feel for which dealers will work with customers on ND merchandise, and will guide you accordingly.

 - You can sometimes bargain directly with sellers.
 If you happen to run into a dealer working in his booth, or the mall is a co-op and the dealer is working that day, consider yourself lucky.
 While it doesn't happen often, you might be able to garner a better discount or negotiate on ND merchandise working one on one with a booth owner.
 The dealer avoids paying mall commissions this way, and can often pass those savings along to the customer.
 Keep in mind, however, that some antique malls discourage this practice and others strictly forbid it.
-Respect sellers who tell you they risk losing their booth lease for dealing directly with customers, and try to curb your persistence in these instances.
 Another option is picking up a card in the booth, where available, and either email or call the seller directly.
 You risk having the item sold out from under you doing this, but it could get you a better price—if you're willing to risk it.

 Although you might not see them as places to find bargain antiques, antique show negotiating is very similar to that employed at flea markets.
 Asking for a “best price” is usually the way to go.
 The main difference is the type of show you’re perusing, which ranges from those actually similar to flea markets with everything under the sun on display to high-end charity antique shows with vetted dealers.